RicNord/ansible-workstation/README.md

 make install
 ```

-The playbooks will identify and run appropriate tasks depending on host
+The playbooks will identify and run appropriate tasks depending on the host
 platform.
 However, if you do not need a graphical environment and `X11` on the
-target host; you have the option exclude installing these dependencies with:
+target host; you have the option to exclude installing these dependencies with:

 ```bash
 # Native installer